-As summer quickly approaches, many students and parents are thinking about the next step.
-What will fall semester look like?
+With the start of a new school year many students and parents are thinking about their next steps.
+What will this semester look like?
+What are the risks?
 Will we be back on campus?
 And, if so, how will we socialize and connect in this age of social distancing?

 We sat down with Lisa Bodziner, Executive Director at Towson University Hillel to talk about how Hillel has been adapting to the pandemic and what plans they have for the future.

 What has been the biggest change you’ve seen since the stay-at-home orders?